usatlas/docs/Tutorial-2019Aug/SLAC/README.md

 ***
-## Location of the analysis package at SLAC
+## Location of the analysis example package at SLAC
 You can pull the analysis package under the same github repo directory or copy from the directory at SLAC:
 ```